 $2,940 – $6,300

-Professional fees + typical disbursements.
+Possible professional fees and indicative disbursements.
 Excludes GST.

 This is a benchmark only — get a real quote